Ton-Dynasty/ticton-playground/README.md

 2. **Tick**

-    If you believe the current market price of TON/USDT to be 2.2, you can execute a tick with the following Python code:
+    If you believe the current market price of TON/USDT to be 2.2, you can execute the following command to tick:

-    ```python
+    ```bash
-    result = await client.tick(2.2)
+    python tick.py

-    # success message
+    # Success message
-    Tick Success, tick price: 2.2, spend base asset: 1.23, spend quote asset: 2.2
+    Tick Success, quote price: 2.2, spend base asset: 1.23, spend quote asset: 2.2
     ```

     Receiving a success message indicates a successful operation.
 Wait a few seconds, then you can search your wallet address on [tonviewer](https://testnet.tonviewer.com/) to check the transaction.